brendamrdz/week1-course4-java-basico/README.md

 # Java SE
 ## Table of Contents
-What is Java?
-Java and JDK versions
-Language syntax
-Stages of Java programming
-Declaring variables

 ## What is Java?
 Java is a high-level programming language that helps us build applications for different devices and operating systems.
 It was created in 1991 by James Gosling while working at Sun Microsystems, a company that was later acquired by Oracle.
 This means that Java is very well maintained, but also has some changes that not everyone will agree with.

 Java has two categories: Standard Edition for building desktop or console applications and Enterprise Edition for companies to build state-of-the-art web applications.

 " Java follows the philosophy of Write Once, Run Anywhere (WORA). "

 ## Java and JDK versions